skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

 -----------------------
 By default, SkyPilot uses the following behavior to get a VPC to use for all GCP instances:

-- First, the VPC named ``default`` is checked against minimal recommended firewall rules for SkyPilot to function.
-If it satisfies these rules, this VPC is used.
+- First, all existing VPCs in the project are checked against the minimal recommended firewall rules for SkyPilot to function.
+If any VPC satisfies these rules, it is used.
 - Otherwise, a new VPC named ``skypilot-vpc`` is automatically created with the minimal recommended firewall rules and will be used.
 It is an auto mode VPC that automatically starts with one subnet per region.